dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - `name` (mandatory): Name of the node.
 Has to be unique within the entire "lists" section.
 - `labels` (mandatory): Label with language tags in the form `{"<lang>": "<label>", "<lang>": "<label>", ... }`.
   At least one language needs to be specified.
 Currently, "de", "en", "fr", "it", and "rm" are supported.
-- `comments` (mandatory for root node, optional for normal nodes): Comment with language tags in the form `{"<lang>": "<comment>", "<lang>": "<comment>", ... }`.
+- `comments` (mandatory for root node, optional for all other nodes): Comment with language tags in the form `{"<lang>": "<comment>", "<lang>": "<comment>", ... }`.
 Currently, "de", "en", "fr", "it", and "rm" are supported.
 - `nodes` (optional): Array of sub-nodes.